-WHAT: Short, ~15 min “Ted Talks” to highlight our unique stories and diverse backgrounds beyond our professional roles.
+WHAT: Short “Ted Talks” featuring our unique stories and diverse backgrounds, highlighting our personal and/or professional journeys

 TESTIMONIAL: Why does any of this matter?
 I went in with the expectation that I’d conquer my fear of public speaking and I might maybe remove some barriers or demystify expectations of getting help from staff and faculty counseling and normalizing our own mental health struggles.
 But I came out of it realizing that my voice has value, as is, in any space.
 And yours does too.
 At the end of the day, we are just hoping to connect with each other through story and narrative and provide a safe, supportive space for us to practice connecting and building narratives for a time when we might need to tell a different, compelling story to advocate for ourselves or our programs. -Alina Avila nee Haas, Jan 2020 ACE TALKS presenter